 A peer advisory group exclusively for small business owners

 Business owners, particularly small business owners, are special people.
 We operate in a world much flatter than bigger enterprises.
 It’s less about our revenue.
 More about that flatness of our organization.
+It’s about how close we are to the actual work.

 The small business owner is the #1.
 That proverbial buck stops with us.
 Always.